menacit/logging_course/30-ai_and_ml.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Kurayba (CC BY-SA 2.0)" -->
 ## Managing machine learning
-Most functionality provided by the
-"ML Commons" plugin.
+Most functionality is provided by the included "ML Commons" plugin.

 Ability to run (pre-trained) models on searches and indexed documents.

-Provides plumbing for using
-remote models/providers.
+May use "local" or "remote" models.

-Supports node tagging to optimize things like I/O performance and GPU access.
+Supports "node tagging" to optimize things like I/O performance and GPU/accelerator access.

+Primarily accessible using the API.

 ![bg right:30%](images/30-refinery.jpg)